 MA in International Relations & MBA

 The MA in International Relations & Master of Business Administration (IR MA & MBA) dual degree program meets the needs of students seeking careers in administrative management, international affairs, consulting, international banking, or finance.
-Students learn all the essential skills of business management through coursework in the Graduate School of Management (GSM) and couple that with an understanding of international politics, economics, and security issues learned through coursework in international relations.
+Students learn all the essential skills of business management through coursework at Questrom School of Business and couple that with an understanding of international politics, economics, and security issues learned through coursework in international relations.
+The entire degree program may be completed in five semesters if done full time.

 Applicants should have a bachelor’s degree in international relations, political science, or a related discipline such as history or economics.
-Additionally, GSM strongly prefers candidates to have several years of work experience prior to applying for the MBA program.
+Applicants whose undergraduate coursework has been in fields not closely related to international relations will also be considered if they can demonstrate commitment to and knowledge of international affairs through their career or extracurricular experiences.
+Additionally, Questrom strongly prefers candidates to have several years of work experience prior to applying for the MBA program.

-The MA in International Relations & Master of Business Administration requires a total of 80 credits, including 32 IR credits, 40 GSM credits, and 8 credits of free electives.
+For full-time students, the MA in International Relations & Master of Business Administration requires a total of 80 credits, including 32 IR credits, 40 Questrom credits, and 8 credits taken in either IR or Questrom.
+For those students who are in the Professional Evening MBA Program, the degree requires 72 credits, consisting of 32 IR credits, 32 Questrom credits, and 8 credits taken in either IR or Questrom.
 In addition to the course requirements listed below, remaining credits should be fulfilled through approved elective courses.

 Core Course Requirements

-- At least one course in three of the following four IR core areas of study:
+- One course in three of the following four IR core areas of study:

 - Theory & Policy